umple/umple/.github/ISSUE_TEMPLATE.md

 ## Labelling and Assigning

-Add any relevant label's for this issue.
+Add any relevant label's for this issue, such as 'associations', 'Component-UmpleOnline', etc. as well as Priority- and Diffic- label.

 If you are planning on fixing this issue, or know who will, please assign it.
 Do **not** blindly assign an issue unless you are confident who will be fixing the issue.